The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Problem Formulation

 \section{Problem Formulation}

 We study the problem of response generation for task-oriented dialogue.
-A dialogue, like the one in \cref{fig:pull}, consists of a sequence of \textbf{turns}, each consisting of a \textbf{user utterance} $x_i$, one or more \textbf{actions} $a_i$, and an \textbf{agent response} $y_i$.
-The job of a \textbf{dialogue agent} is to predict an appropriate action and response from a dialogue history, i.e., mapping from $(x_1, a_1, y_1, x_2, a_2, y_2, \ldots, x_n) \mapsto (a_n, y_n)$.
+A dialogue, like the one in \cref{fig:pull}, consists of a sequence of \textbf{turns} $k$, each consisting of a \textbf{user utterance} $x_k$, one or more \textbf{actions} $a_k$, and an \textbf{agent response} $y_k$.
+The job of a \textbf{dialogue agent} is to predict an appropriate action and response from a dialogue history, \ie, to map from $(x_1, a_1, y_1, x_2, a_2, y_2, \ldots, x_n) \mapsto (a_n, y_n)$.\looseness=-1

-A common approach to building dialogue agents decomposes this prediction process into several steps.
-First, a \textbf{language understanding module} maps from a user utterance (and possibly other components of the dialogue history) to a meaning representation (\eg a structured user intent, API request or other executable program).
-This meaning representation is then evaluated, producing actions $a$; these are finally passed to a \textbf{response generation module} that produces an agent utterance $y$.
+How is this done?
+Typically, a \textbf{language understanding module} maps the user utterance $x_k$ (in context) to a \textbf{formal meaning representation}.
+The agent reasons about this meaning representation to determine its own actions $a_k$.
+Finally, a \textbf{response generation module} maps these actions or their results (in context) to the agent utterance $y_k$.\looseness=-1

 The focus of this paper is the response generator.
-We assume that we have a pre-specified language understanding module that maps from conversation histories to \textbf{computations}, in the form of short programs, which are then executed to produce actions $a$.
-As described by \citet{SMDataflow2020}, these computations may equivalently be viewed as \textbf{dataflow graphs} in which each node is labeled with a function, constructor, or primitive value, as well as a return value once the node is executed.
-We additionally assume access to a dataset of dialogues containing gold-standard user and agent utterances.
-Given a language understanding module and a dataset of dialogues, we aim to implement a response generator that, when applied to a dataflow graph, satisfies the three properties outlined in \cref{sec:intro}: description of data and its provenance, guaranteed truthfulness, and declarative specification.
+We assume that the formal meaning representation takes the form of an executable program, as is common in the semantic parsing literature---and that the actions are produced by evaluating this program, possibly with side effects.
+As described by \citet{SMDataflow2020}, the program may be viewed as a \textbf{dataflow graph} in which each node is labeled with a function, constructor, or primitive value, as well as a return value once the node is executed.
+We aim to implement a response generator that, when applied to an evaluated dataflow graph, satisfies the three properties outlined in \cref{sec:intro}: description of data and its provenance, guaranteed truthfulness, and declarative specification.
+In practice, for guidance when developing our generator, we refer to a development set of dialogues annotated with gold-standard dataflow graphs and agent responses.

-Our response generation system is built from two pieces: (1)~a dataflow transduction procedure for transducing dataflow graphs into CFGs, and (2)~a constrained decoding procedure for intersecting a CFG with a neural LM, described in \cref{sec:dataflow_grammar} and \cref{sec:response_generation}, respectively.
-Hybrid generation systems of this kind have a long history in natural language generation \cite{nitrogen}.
-Our aim in this paper is to show the benefits of a new generation paradigm based on dataflow transduction, and offer new rule-writing formalisms and decoding algorithms tailored to modern language models in this setting.
-The combination of declarative rules for content selection and learned models for fluency offers a powerful framework for building dialogue systems that are ready for the real world.